 - a shorter recovery and a shorter stay in hospital

-- less abdominal pain after birth
+- less wound pain after birth

 - not having had surgery and the risks associated with this such as infection, thrombosis (blood clots in the leg or lungs), bleeding and blood transfusion